mattheworiordan/capybara-screenshot/README.md

 	Capybara::Screenshot.autosave_on_failure = false

-Anywhere the Capybara DSL methods (visit, click etc.) are available so too will are the screenshot methods.
+Anywhere the Capybara DSL methods (visit, click etc.) are available so too are the screenshot methods.

 	screenshot_and_save_page